ccbrown/needy/jinja-templating.md

 * `host_platform` - The identifier of the host platform.
 * `needs_file` - The path of the needs file.

+### User-Defined Variables

+You can also define your own variables via the command line:

+* `needy satisfy -Dmyvariable=something`

 Functions
 --